 So, what can you do to stay close with your loved ones and maintain your relationship while dealing with cancer?

 We asked our Facebook community what they do to stay connected with their loved ones during treatment.
 Here's what they had to say.

-Start a blog or CarePages site.
+Start a blog.
 This is one way to let others feel included in your cancer journey, while keeping you from having to share the same details and feelings over and over again.

 Use social media, like Facebook, Instagram or Twitter to keep in touch and share updates.

 Have a date night.
 Or girl's night.
 Or family game night.
 Whatever.
 The most important thing is that you dedicate a night -- or day -- to the two of you.

 Celebrate the milestones, whether it's a last day of treatment, or the day before a surgery.